Posted on 29th December 2020 at 07:15

 EVER WONDERED WHERE WHITBY JET COMES FROM?

-Our lovely town is famous for its association with the precious black gemstone, known as Whitby jet.
+Our lovely town is famous for its association with the precious black gemstone, sometimes known as Whitby jet.

-Beautiful and distinctive, we love seeing jet jewellery in Whitby’s shops, but then we started to wonder where it came from …
+Beautiful and distinctive, we love seeing jet jewellery in Whitby’s shops, but then we started to wonder where it came from.

 Millions of years ago, Monkey Puzzle trees were commonplace around our coast.
-Over the millennia, the wood and debris was washed to sea and was eventually compressed into a thick sedimentary layer.
+Over the millennia, the wood and debris washed to sea and was eventually compressed into a thick sedimentary layer.